-This prospectus contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1934 and Section 21E of the Securities Exchange Act of 1934.
+This prospectus contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1934.
 The forward-looking statements are only predictions and provide our current expectations or forecasts of future events and financial performance and may be identified by the use of forward-looking terminology, including the terms "believes," "estimates," "anticipates," "expects," "intends," "may," "will" or "should" or, in each case, their negative, or other variations or comparable terminology, though the absence of these words does not necessarily mean that a statement is not forward-looking.
 The forward-looking statements include all matters that are not historical facts and include, without limitation: statements concerning our research and development programs and clinical trials; the possibility, timing and outcome of submitting regulatory filings for our products under development; the seeking of collaboration arrangements with pharmaceutical companies or others to develop, manufacture and market products; the research and development of particular compounds and technologies; and the period of time for which our existing resources will enable us to fund our operations.